Albizia julibrissin

 -

-Diseases, Insects, and Other Plant Problems: The Silk Tree is susceptible to Mimosa webworms, mites, Vascular Wilt Disease, Shot Hole Borer, Armillaria Fungus, Root Rot, and a cottony cushion scale.
-Wilt may also occur which is caused by a soil-born fungus that affects the root system and will eventually cause the tree to die.
+Diseases, Insects and Other Plant Problems: It is susceptible to mimosa webworms, mites, shot hole borer, Armillaria fungus, root rot and cottony cushion scale.
+Fusarium wilt is a common and lethal disease of mimosa.
 The tree is listed as invasive by the NC Invasive Plant Council.
-See native alternatives to the left.

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.